Nodonisko/hermes-resources/README.md

 - [Repo](https://github.com/thejustinwalsh/sh-raylib) - raylib bindings for Static Hermes

 ### Other useful links
+- [Github Discussion](https://github.com/facebook/hermes/discussions/1137) - How to try Static Hermes + lot of tips, examples and even some benchmark results
 - [Link X](https://x.com/mrousavy/status/1890742572466753808) - make app start significatly faster by disabling bytecode compression for Android apps (should be default RN 0.79+)
 - [Link X](https://x.com/piaskowyk/status/1842201000095948860) - introduction of SWM fork of Static Hermes that you can try right now
 - [Link X](https://x.com/tmikov/status/1821219997181763956) - small example of how NativeState could be used to define classes backed by a native implementation.
 [Gist](https://gist.github.com/tmikov/3e6310abcd77ff8066297cdd4927b44d)